DavidCastilloAlvarado/opencovid_ETL/README.md

 ```

-3. Table for positive cases from MINSA dataset
+3. Command for only positive cases table from MINSA dataset

 ```bash
 # To initialize the data set